What to know about neurodevelopment for children born with a heart condition.

 “We want to ensure that parents don’t feel like they have to seek out information and resources on their own.
 It’s so much easier when it can be part of their health care — when we’re all connected.”

-As children with CHD enter school, Wroblewski helps educate parents on learning supports and resources available.
+As children with congenital heart defects enter school, Wroblewski helps educate parents on learning supports and resources available.

-“I often hear parents report that their child exhibited mild developmental delays or did well in early childhood, but then appear to struggle as they approach adolescence or enter middle school,” she said.
+“I often hear parents report that their child exhibited mild developmental delays or did well in early childhood, but then appeared to struggle as they approach adolescence or entered middle school,” she said.
 “The most common areas of concern include difficulties with attention or focus, problems with organization and planning, inflexibility and problems with emotion regulation or anxiety.”

-She adds that many schools are unfamiliar with the link between CHD and neurodevelopment.
+She adds that many schools are unfamiliar with the link between congenital heart defects and neurodevelopment.
 “I spend a considerable amount of time talking with parents about how they can best advocate for their child by requesting accommodations that directly support these skills in the classroom,” she said.
-Wroblewski also encourages parents to monitor for symptoms of anxiety as children with complex congenital heart disease have a five-fold increase in rates of anxiety compared to children without CHD.
+Wroblewski also encourages parents to watch for symptoms of anxiety.
+Children with complex congenital heart disease have a greater risk of being diagnosed with anxiety than children without these conditions.

 Personalized care for your child’s heart